ned-kelly/docker-multicontainer-libretime/README.md

  - The current build of Airtime has some issues pulling in podcasts that are in formats other than MP3 - this includes the [#519](https://github.com/LibreTime/libretime/issues/519) fix for users wanting to auto-import large quantities of podcasts it's pretty important as libretime currently only seems to work with MP3 podcasts.

+ - If you're syndicating a lot of podcasts, there's an issue where the temp files are not properly cleaned up in the /tmp/ directory of the container which will result in disk space issues if you're running for a long time...
+There's a cron job that's been added to the container to cleanup the /tmp/ files each hour ...
+If you need to add any other custom cron jobs for your setup, just add them to the `bootstrap/add-to-cron.txt` file and then re-build the container.

 ## Deploying on the Internet?

 You will need to setup port forwarding to your Docker host for: